Walmart Search Quora

 Keeseekoose First Nation

-This Ojibwa First Nation of Keeseekoose Reserve location is adjacent to Cote First Nation and was within Birdtail Ojibway Reserve.
-We'll consider The Key, Keeseekoose and Cote to be communities of Lake Manitoba Ojibwa Reserve.
-Below are links to google earth photos of Springside (don't have any idea what Springside means in Ojibway) which is a Keeseekoose Reserve First Nation town, Badgerville which is a Cote town (Mis-sa-ga-kwid-jish O-de-na or Badgertown).
+This Ojibwa First Nation of Keeseekoose location is adjacent to Cote First Nation and was within Birdtail Ojibwa Reserve or Reserve.
+We'll consider Cote, Keeseekoose, Key and Valley River to be communities of Birtle Agency Ojibwa Reserve and that it's adjacent to Lake Manitoba Agency Ojibwa Reserve.
+Below are links to google earth photos of Springside (don't have any idea what Springside means in Ojibwa Language) which is a Keeseekoose Reserve First Nation town, Badgerville which is a Cote town (Mis-sa-ka-kwid-jish O-de-na or Badgertown).
 2021's census reported Keeseekoose First Nation Reserve has an on-Reserve population of 599.
 It's population increased by 108 between 2016 and 2021 which is suspicious!
 They have 163 dwellings with 157 lived in.
 Average household size is 3.8 persons per household.
-Around 25 speak Ojibway Language at Keeseekoose First Nation.
+An estimated 2.5% of the population of Keeseekoose First Nation is 70 years of age or older.
+Around 25 speak Ojibwa Language at Keeseekoose First Nation.
 Ojibwa Language is a dying language there.
+Keeseekoose First Nation Reserve was within the 19th century Birdtle Ojibwa Reserve.
+History of Keeseekoose First Nation includes use of trickery and deceptions by white leaders.
+During 19th century, Birtle Agency managed four Ojibwa Reserves.
+However, it may have been only one large Ojibwa Reserve.
+It included these following Ojibwa's:

 Land Surrenders